zack-bitcoin/amoveo-docs/design/land_registry.md

 kinds of land operations
 ===================

+An operation is only valid if it leaves all land titles valid.
+If an operation would leave a land title with 9 corners, then that operation is invalid.

 * price
   -if you own land, this is how you change the price of your land.
 Anyone can buy the land from you for its price.
 You pay a tax based on the price of the land, and how deep you are in the binary tree.
   - a location on the globe inside of your land encoded as 3 18-bit signed integers.
   - new_price

 * tax
-  -this is how you deposit money into your land plot.
-The money stored with the land plot is used to pay the continuous tax.
+  -this is how you deposit money into your title.
+The money stored with the title is used to pay the continuous tax.
 If the land gets sold, this money is returned to you.
 There is a minimum amount of money required, based on the tax rate that the owner selected.
   - amount to deposit/withdraw
   - a location inside your land.